chkuendig/scummvm/dists/emscripten/README.md

 MIDI currently works a few ways:
 - Fluidlite can be used as a software synthesizer (using the Roland_SC-55 soundfont by default)
 - Integrated Yamaha OPL emulators (DosBOX, Nuked etc.) work fine
+- Roland MT-32 emulation works once MT32 roms are provided (can be drag&dropped into the browser window)
 ### Storage Integration
 *   BrowserFS seems abandoned and never did a stable 2.0.0 release.
 It's worth replacing it.
     * `scummvm_fs.js` is an early prototype for a custom FS which can be adopted for ScummVM specific needs, i.e.